IvanFan/skilltree/system-design/write-a-crawler.md

 a better way is to design a scheduler and crawler will be passed into different strategies

-scheduler can also have priority
+scheduler can also have priority status retry timeout task created time

 what is GFS, big table, map reduce